Find it hard to track down email attachments? You're not alone. It can be challenging to find files attached to emails when you have a busy inbox.

 Now it's time to specify the Title your attachment should save as.
 You can insert data from your Gmail step—such as the from name from your email—or write in your own title.
 To add in data from your previous step, just click in the File Name field and select the data you'd like to use from the dropdown.

 Check your Google Drive folder to confirm the Zap worked the way you want it to.
-If it did, be sure to click Turn on Zap.
-Otherwise, you can keep tweaking your Zap until it's just right before you switch it on.
+If it did, you're now ready to use your Zap.

 Save attachments when you label an email